 Okay!
 Now on to the (sort of) fun part!

 Basically, Chuck is paraphrasing the old axiom: “The pen is mightier than the sword.”
 Our e-magazine is the weapon, our words are the bullets, and our memes are the truth bombs scattered throughout social media.
-President Donald Trump is the immediate threat, but capitalism has always been a threat.
+President Donald Trump is the immediate threat, but capitalism has always been a threat and was always going to lead us down this road; if not now, then eventually.
 You think that you’re living in the best of all worlds, but you aren’t; you’re just comfortable.

 There are many ways to fight a war, and I’ve chosen mine through journalism.
 There may come a day when that won’t be enough, but that day is not today.